 (Appendix) Is there public support for your initiative and the issue it addresses?

 Regarding the development of the electronic class register for the hospital school, the “I.C.
 Amedeo Peyron” school gave an economic contribution.

 (Appendix) What other factors do you think have been important for the success of this initiative?

 One of the key factors for the success of this initiative is the national regulatory framework for open source software within the Public Administration.
-The Code for Digital Administration (Cad) states that the public administrations release all the code they own under a free license, making it available for other administrations who want to customize and use it free of charge.
-Guidelines were also published to define the processes to be followed in detail. https://lg-acquisizione-e-riuso-software-per-la-pa.readthedocs.io/it/latest/
+The Code for Digital Administration (Cad) states that the public administrations release all the code they own under a free license, putting it free to other administrations who want to customize and use it.
+Guidelines were also published to de ne the processes to be followed in detail (https://lg-acquisizione-e-riuso-software-per-la-pa.readthedocs.io/it/latest/ )

 Please describe the overall initiative design and the methods and tools used to reach the goals

 A. The F.A.R.E.
 Platform